 1) Application form:

-- However, if you are unable to complete the application form on NHS jobs, please complete the application form below and return it to us by either email to: email@example.com or by post to:
+- However, if you are unable to complete the application form on NHS jobs, please contact us and we will be happy to assist you.

-2) Interview/ Recruitment event: If we think we have a suitable placement for you, we will invite you to one of our Interviews / Recruitment Events held in various sites across the Trust.
-This is a chance for us to ask you some questions and find out more about you.
+2) Interview/ Recruitment event: If we think we have a suitable placement for you, we will invite you for an interview.

 Please note that we have the right to refuse a voluntary placement.